A Different View of Paris

 Oh and that beautiful building is the Natural History Museum which looks seriously impressive but I didn't have time to check it out on this visit.
 Another one to add to the list for next time.

 World class international exhibitions without the crowds, you say?
-Time to visit the Palais de Tokyo and the Musée National d'Art Moderne 2-14 Avenue de New York.
+Time to visit the Palais de Tokyo and the Musée d'Art Moderne de Paris 2-14 Avenue de New York.
 Metro: Alma-Marceau

 I spent a glorious few hours in the Musée d'Art Moderne de Paris completely absorbed in the wonderful world of Thomas Houseago, the Leeds-born, LA-based artist, and his wild and monumental sculpture show Almost Human.
 It was one of the most jaw-droppingly fantastic shows I've ever seen with his huge figures completely occupying the gallery spaces.
 Despite the scale, there's a warmth and humanity to his work that draws you in and makes you keep returning to the same pieces again and again.